Speech-Language Pathology Program

 - A grade of C or lower in clinical practicum (SPATH 6701 , SPATH 6702 , SPATH 6703 , SPATH 6704 , or SPATH 6705 ) is considered unsatisfactory and will result in clinical probation.
 A student who receives a grade of C or lower will be allowed to enroll in clinical practicum for one semester during which the student may be required to follow specialized remedial procedures.
 Continuation in the program following an additional C in clinical practicum (consecutive or non consecutive) must be approved by the Department Head/ Program Director.
 If the student’s clinical practicum grade falls below C, clinic hours accumulated for that semester will not be counted toward the clinic hours required for ASHA certification.

-- Students’ academic progress will be reviewed by academic advisors and the Department Head.
+- Students’ academic progress will be reviewed by the academic advisors.
 Appeals may be made in accordance with procedures set forth in the section of this catalog/bulletin entitled, “Student Academic Appeals .”

 Academic and Employment Workloads